Canada’s wildlife comes to life on Salmon Arm artist’s map of nation inspired by grandmother - Salmon Arm Observer

 Melissa Nasby’s next big reveal is a project that celebrates the nation and the artistic talents of her grandmother.

-Salmon Arm residents looking for something to do Canada Day may want to stop or drive by Inclusive Arts at 81 Hudson Avenue at 1 p.m., when Nasby’s latest project, a large felted relief map of Canada, featuring official animals of the nation’s provinces and territories, will be revealed.
+Salmon Arm residents looking for something to do Canada Day may want to stop or drive by Inclusive Arts, 81 Hudson Ave., at 1 p.m. when Nasby’s latest project, a large felted relief map of Canada, featuring official animals of the nation’s provinces and territories, will be revealed.

-Nasby, a self-trained felt artist and sculptor, said the project was two years in the making, and was inspired by a quilt created by her later grandmother Iva Clarke for Canada’s Centennial in 1967.
+Nasby, a self-trained felt artist and sculptor, said the project was two years in the making, inspired by a quilt created by her later grandmother Iva Clarke for Canada’s Centennial in 1967.

 “It’s really just incredible, and they all kind of peak out in different angles and looking at each other,” said Nasby.